DEAKSoftware/Synergy-Binaries/readme.md

 ## Download

-Binaries are available for the following platforms:
+Binaries are available for the following platforms (64-bit only, unless stated otherwise):

 * macOS: `.dmg`
 * Linux: `.deb`, `.rpm`, portable `.AppImage`